 General Data Protection Regulation (GDPR)

-The EU GDPR will be enforced from 25 May 2018, and it is the culmination of years of work by the EU to reform Data Protection regulation into a Union-wide framework instead of a patchwork of country-specific legislations.
+The EU GDPR it is the culmination of years of work by the EU to reform Data Protection regulation into a Union-wide framework instead of a patchwork of country-specific legislations.
 The GDPR affects all organizations that hold personal data on EU citizens, regardless of where the organization is based in the world.
 The maximum fines for non-compliance are the higher of €20m or 4% of the organization’s worldwide turnover.

 The EU General Data Protection Regulation (GDPR) is a new law that strengthens privacy for EU citizens.